Dekunutter/CherryBlossomGrotto/README.md

 # CherryBlossomGrotto
-WIP of a Minecraft mod using the 1.19.0 version of the MC Forge framework.
+Beta of a Minecraft mod using the 1.19.2 version of the MC Forge framework.
 Uses terrablender as a dependency for generating custom biomes.

 # Contents